 “Trade the retest, not the burst.”

 Let the platform do the arithmetic.
-You set risk in dollars and the system converts to size.
+You set risk in dollars and the system converts to size — most brokers, including TVM’s calculator suite, will do this for you automatically once you know your inputs.

 “Cash language travels across assets.
 Keep it.”